 Discussed Tuesday 1710 UTC (GJS & YKW).

 This proposes to change num_slices_in_pic_minus1 to num_slices_in_pic_minus2 in PPS.
-Aside from a small bit savings, it was said that this would prevent a duplicate way of expressing the same thing.
+Aside from a small bit savings (which is not the main motivation), this would prevent a duplicate way of expressing the same thing.

 A participant commented that the semantics of single_slice_per_subpic_flag is “one way”, and if this was adopted that would need to be changed, so there would be only one way to express that.
+It was commented that this seems similar in spirit to the action on each_layer_is_an_ols_flag.
+Both of these flags are intended as shortcuts for particular cases and making the constraint two-way might make it easier to understand.
+However, another participant said that although we wanted to have the shortcut, we should not force it to be used just because it is applicable.
+Another participant said there was a difference between the situation for the each_layer_is_an_ols_flag.

 At least one subpicture in all pictures referring to the PPS would need to have at least two slices in it if this is adopted.
+It is noted that the slice layout is determined in the PPS, so this may not be a significant burden.

-There seemed to be no clear need for action, and some participants disliked the removal of flexibility of expression, and no non-proponent support was expressed, so no action was recommended on this by the AHG.
+There seemed to be no clear need for action, and some participants disliked the removal of flexibility of expression.
+Others (including the original proponent of the shortcut) thought the two-way constraint would be more sensible and consistency with each_layer_is_an_ols_flag is desirable.

 [Stopped session 6 here Tuesday 7 April 1715 UTC.]

+[Resumed here with session 10 on Wednesday 8 April at 1530 UTC]

+After offline study and further discussion, there continued to be mixed opinions.

 JVET-R0111 AHG9/AHG12: Vertical slice boundaries [J. Samuelsson, S. Deshpande, A. Segall (Sharp)]